-These stages can help you support your client’s creative thinking and their outcomes.
+These stages can help you support your client’s creative thinking and outcomes.
 Successful inventors or researchers have followed through on these phases.
-The stages are distinctive although often not usually linear – more iterative.
-Yet remarkable innovation and breakthroughs follow a similar developmental patten.
+The stages are distinctive, although often not usually linear – more iterative.
+Yet remarkable innovations and breakthroughs follow a similar developmental pattern.
 Just think of the remarkable creative results achieved by Bill Gates, Charles Darwin, Albert Einstein and Marie Curie.

 The Four Stages of Creativity:

-The idea of creativity being about a staged, process derives from the seminal the work of British Psychologist Graham Wallas’ Book ‘The Art of Thought’, which stretches back to the 1920s.
+The idea of creativity being about a staged process derives from the seminal work of British Psychologist Graham Wallas’ Book ‘The Art of Thought’, which stretches back to the 1920s.

 Graham Wall’s work was based on many years of observing and studying accounts of inventors and other types of creative work.
-Ironically, needing to go through the four stages of creativity himself, in order to come up with such as original and insightful theory.
+Ironically, he needed to go through the four stages of creativity himself to develop his original and insightful theory.